sdruskat/annis-introduction/script/script.md

 Additionally, for shorter queries such as this, we can use a short form of AQL by simply replacing the ampersand that connects the two key value pairs with the operator itself.
 This way, we don't have to type out the third line in the query which connects the two.

+We now run the query, and can see that the different key value pairs are highlighted in the results with the same colours as in the query.

 Once we have run our query, we can get a frequency analysis of our query.
 In our simple example, this can help us find out the distribution of the different verbal parts-of-speech that are directly preceded by a Common Noun.
 To do this, we simply click on the Frequency Analysis button that is available from the drop-down menu reading "More".